Uberi/University-Notes/PHIL145/PHIL145.md

 > You will get lost of you walk around Toronto.
 It is the largest city in Canada.

 This is an argument, though not a very strong one.
 The premise that the city is large implies that it is more likely that one will get lost.

+To determine whether something is an argument, all three of the following must be true:

+* It must be a set of claims.
+* It must have premises.
+* It must have a conclusion.

+;wip: do the online quiz on LEARN, which should be up on LEARN, due Monday 9:25am

+# 15/1/14

+Assertions are the same thing as claims in this course - the terms are interchangeable.

+> Descartes argues that anyone who thinks, can know they exist.
+He reasons that a precondition f thinking is existance.

+This is just reporting what was said, not an argument.

+Note that the second sentence, describing Descartes' reasoning, does not support the claim that **Descartes said something what he did**.
+In other words, the second sentence does not support the first, because the seconbd sentence is a **report**.

+Rules of thumb for identifying arguments:

+* Arguments are usually represented by more than one sentence in English.
+* Both conclusions and premises of arguments are generally statements, not questions or commands.
+* Arguments are distinguished from reports in that reports make a series of assertions but do not attempt to support them.

+Note that there are exceptions to these rules.
+For example, for the second point, a rhetorical question can make a claim in English, and so the conclusion can be a question.
+The context of the statements matters.

+Sometimes arguments may be explicitly identified, with "I argue that <conclusion>", "This is because <premise>", "Therefore, <conclusion>", "It follows that <conclusion>".

+Look out for conclusions not at the end of passages, implicit premises, implicit conclusions, and rhetorical questions.

+### Explanations

+An **explanation** differs from an argument in that the author intends that the conclusion is already believed by others, rather than trying to convince others.
+Arguments aim to how something is worth believing, while explanations make better sense of what is already believed.
+It is the intent of the author that is important.

+Therefore, whether something is an argument or an explanation depends on whether the author thinks the audience already believes it: "Professional athletes are physically fit because they train every day" is an argument for people who don't believe that they are fit, and otherwise an explanation.